As an Amazon Associate I earn from qualifying purchases.

 - To make the broth, heat the oil in a large stockpot over medium heat.
 Add the crawfish shells and smash them to bits with a potato masher.
 Crush and stir them as they cook until they are all in pieces.
 Let this cook for a few minutes, then mix in the fennel, carrot and onion.
 Cook for 5 minutes, stirring often.
 Mix in the garlic, dried mushrooms and tomato paste.
 Turn the heat as high as it will go and stir-fry this for 2 minutes.

 - Add the vermouth and stir well.
 Let this boil for 1 minute, then add enough cool water to cover the shells by 1 inch.
 Add the bay leaves and let this simmer gently for 90 minutes to 2 hours.
 Do not let it boil.

 - Strain the broth by pouring it through a fine-meshed sieve with a paper towel set inside.
 Set aside or chill quickly and store.

-- Heat 2 tablespoons crayfish butter in a large soup pot over medium-high heat.
+- Heat 2 tablespoons crawfish butter in a large soup pot over medium-high heat.
 Saute the onion until soft and translucent.
 Do not let it brown.
 Pour in the vermouth or brandy and let this boil for a minute.

 - Pour the soup into a blender along with 1/4 pound of crayfish meat.
 Puree, in batches if you need to.

 - Wipe out the soup pot and return the pureed soup to it.
 Heat the bisque over medium-low heat just to the steaming point.
-Add the rest of the crayfish meat and heat for 2-3 minutes.
+Add the rest of the crawfish meat and heat for 2-3 minutes.
 Mix in the heavy cream, then stir in the remaining crayfish butter 1 tablespoon at a time.
 Serve at once, garnished with the herbs.